 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2016) Malaria risk due exclusively to P. vivax exists from June through October in lowland areas, mainly in the area between the Kura and Arax rivers.
+WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due exclusively to P. vivax exists from June through October in lowland areas, mainly in the area between the Kura and Arax rivers.
 There is no malaria transmission in Baku city (the capital city).
-No locally acquired cases were reported in 2013.
+No locally acquired cases have been reported since 2013.

 - Recommended prevention in risk areas: A - Very limited risk of malaria transmission.
 Mosquito bite prevention only.